Welcome to the Northeast Community Lutheran Church Web site!

 Plans have begun for Northeast Community Lutheran’s first group mission trip.
-We will be traveling July 19 through July 25, 2014 to the farming town of Booneville, Arkansas.
+We will be traveling July 19 through July 26, 2014 to the farming town of Booneville, Arkansas.
 During the week we have plans to work with the local Family Resource Center, the Boys & Girls Club, spend time with senior citizens, work projects and children’s programming.
-Please contact Pastor Lori Youngvorst if you have any questions or are interested in taking the trip!
+Please come to our informational meeting or contact Pastor Lori Youngvorst or Grace Pardun Alworth if you have any questions or are interested in taking the trip!

 Landscape Renovations at Grace Center

 A major transformation of the massive “sea of asphalt” surrounding our building took place during the month of November.
 A generous grant from the Mississippi Watershed Management Organization (MWMO) along with other Grace Center Funding sources allowed us to remove almost half of the asphalt area and replace it with rain gardens, bio swales, landscaping, grass turf, and dedicated parking.
 We installed a shorter decorative fence with gates in place of the six-foot-high chain link fence and the large backstop fences in the corners.
 The west parking lot on the 5th street side of the building will be partially regraded and repaved.
 Some of the landscaping has been installed, but more will follow when the weather warms in the Spring.

 ELCA “Day of Service”

 On Sunday, September 8, 2013, members and friends of NEC engaged in a variety of service projects as part of the ELCA’s 25th anniversary celebration.
 We met in the sanctuary at the regular start time for worship for a brief prayer service and then went out to do projects.
 Service projects included: